Battle of Jumonville Glen: Escalation

 When news of the two battles reached England in August, the government of the Duke of Newcastle, after several months of negotiations, sent an army expedition the following year to dislodge the French.
 Major General Edward Braddock was chosen to lead the expedition.
 He was defeated at the Battle of the Monongahela, and the French remained in control of Fort Duquesne until 1758, when an expedition under General John Forbes finally succeeded in taking the fort.

-Word of the British military plans leaked to France well before Braddock's departure for North America, and King Louis XV dispatched a much larger body of troops to Canada in 1755.
+Word of the British military plans had leaked to France well before Braddock's departure for North America, and King Louis XV dispatched a much larger body of troops to Canada in 1755.
 Although they arrived too late to participate in Braddock's defeat, the French troop presence led to a string of French victories in the following years.
 Royal Navy Admiral Edward Boscawen led a small squadron of ships which attacked the French ship Alcide in a naval action on June 8, 1755, capturing her and two troopships transporting some of those soldiers to North America.
-Military actions continued to performed on both North American soil and at sea until France and Britain declared war on each other in spring 1756, marking the formal start of the Seven Years' War.
+Military actions continued on soil and at sea in North America until France and Great Britain declared war on each other in spring 1756.
+That marked the formal start of the Seven Years' War.